majoer/ansible/development/README.md

 # Setup development environment

+1. If running virtualbox, make sure virtualbox-guest-additions cd is mounted on /cdrom
-1. Run playbook. "for_user" decides which user to install for.
+2. Run playbook. "for_user" decides which user to install for.
-2. Enter root password when prompted
+3. Enter root password when prompted

 Example:
 ```